ludwigprager/ng-dygraph-cli/README.md

 docker run -t --rm ludwigprager/ng-dygraph-cli:0.1
 ```

+This will start the server implicitly.
-Option '-i' would prevent the container to be cancelled by ctrl-c
+Stop the container with ctrl-c.
+(That's why option '-i' is omitted, would prevent the container to be cancelled)

 ### start the container only
 You need ti issue the 'ng serve' command manually in the shell.